Marvy247/YieldX/README.md

 # YieldPay
 > An autonomous on-chain agent for intelligent yield farming in the Somnia ecosystem.

-This project is a proof-of-concept for an autonomous yield agent built for the Somnia AI Hackathon.
+This project is an autonomous yield agent built for the Somnia AI Hackathon.
 It demonstrates how an off-chain AI/bot can manage on-chain assets, automatically moving funds between different yield pools to maximize returns for the user.

 ## Table of Contents